jadelay80/erc/README.md

 ## Ropsten (POW)

-To use the ropsten testnet, deploy using the follwing endpoint:
+To use the ropsten testnet, deploy using the following endpoint:

 ```
 mesg-core service deploy https://github.com/mesg-foundation/service-ethereum-erc20#ropsten